How to troubleshoot full feedings with your infant!

 • If you are using a formula maker, let’s try hand mixing our bottles for a few days!

-(NOTE: Make sure to check out the recommended bottle amounts suggested on each monthly guide.
+(NOTE: Make sure to check out the recommended bottle amounts suggested on each MONTHLY GUIDE in the Online Program.
 They are always changing!)

 If your baby is less than 4.5 weeks old, keep in mind that they are still in that sleepy newborn phase and they may need help staying awake and focused during feeds.
 This is a great time to start following EAT PLAY SLEEP.
 We want your feeds to start right when your baby wakes each time so they have enough energy to take a full feed.
 Your baby’s wake windows are so short at this age, so we want to do whatever we can to keep them awake long enough to take a full feed.
 You can take your baby’s clothes off, rub their face or put a wet washcloth on their feet, we just want to stimulate them enough to stay awake for that full feed.